c0n0xxd00rs/c0n0xxDB/FlowPC2G.md

 COMMIT | SAVE ; git commit -m "a"

-link of  SSH on GITHUB FROM YOUR NEW / EXISTING REPO FOR THE PROJECT USE; git remote aadd origin
+link of  SSH on GITHUB FROM YOUR NEW / EXISTING REPO FOR THE PROJECT USE; git remote add origin

 UPLOAD TO GITHUB ; git push